-On arrival in Year 7, students are placed in a mixed-ability form group that remains their pastoral unit until they are 16.
-Setting by ability is introduced early in Year 7 for Mathematics and for English classes.
-Setting in Year 8 includes Geography, History, Modern Languages, Religious Studies and Science.
-In Years 10 and 11 students are setted in the core subjects of English, Mathematics and Science, and in other subject groups according to course or option choices and ability.
+On arrival in Year 7, students are placed in mixed ability form groups that remain their pastoral unit until Year 11.
+In addition, the form groups are used in Year 7 as the basis for teaching groups, alongside Learning Support and Catch-Up groups to support those with additional curriculum needs.
+In Year 8 teaching groups are organised into ability bands, separately, within English, Maths, Humanities, Modern Languages and Science.
+In Years 10 and 11 students are set by ability in English, Mathematics and Modern Languages and in other subjects organised in teaching groups according to their Options choices.